 Although I grew up in this country, it’s only in the last five years of travelling that I’ve discovered a more unique way to experience it.
 Away from the chaotic tourist towns and pages of the usual guidebooks, I’ve interacted intimately with an India that has put everything I know about life in perspective.

-And much of this India, I’ve found by travelling with – or seeking suggestions from – sustainable tourism companies across the country, run by inspiring individuals, in fair partnership with local communities and conscious of their impact on the local environment.
+And much of this India, I’ve found by travelling with – or seeking suggestions from – sustainable tourism projects in India, scattered across the country, run by inspiring individuals, in fair partnership with local communities and conscious of their impact on the local environment.

 If you seek to experience India (and give back to it) meaningfully, consider travelling with these responsible travel companies, the best sustainable tourism examples in India: